blackadder-git/byui/cse212/3-trees.md

 + Operating systems use trees to store files and directories while trees are used by HTML to recreate the DOM.

 ## Disadvantages
 Trees lose their performance advantage as they become unbalanced.
-Likewise, their performance decreases if for some reason every node in a tree needs to be reviewed.
+Likewise, their performance decreases if for some reason every node in the tree needs to be reviewed.

 ## Example:
 In this example, a binary tree is created and the tree is populated with information.
-The tree is then traversed to determine if the number can be found.
+Next, the tree is traversed to determine if the number can be found.

 ```
 # create a binary search class